marcduiker/building-a-resilient-workflow-with-durable-functions/labs/06_create_orchestrator_function.md

 > Is the orchestrator function detected by the Azure Functions runtime?

 > What is the output from the Azure Functions runtime in the console once the function is triggered?
-Do you see any sign that the orchestrator function is being executed?
+Do we see any sign that the orchestrator function is being executed?

 Continue to the [next lab](07_create_activity_functions_services.md) to create activity functions.